 It’s important to know that you don’t have to answer both questions for your ballot to be counted.
 If you aren’t sure, you do not have to answer question number 2!

 There we go.
 We’ve pretty much made it through most of the main facts.
 You need to know that I am incredibly willing to discuss and answer questions from anyone about anything.
 I hope I have done a decent job at explaining with Proportional Representation is, and if you find yourself confused about something or wondering about anything that I didn’t cover, please feel free to leave a comment or send an email!

 Now if you’d like to be informed on all the 3 systems of PR that are in this referendum, feel free to visit these links and study up.
 There’s plenty of information out there!
 I’ve also provided a handy chart that was produced by the Fraser Institute.

-Make sure to have your ballot mailed in by November 30!
+Make sure to have your ballot mailed in by November 26 in order to make sure it is received by November 30!